SWISS-MODEL/covid-19-Annotations-on-Structures/report/README.md

 - [Moderation process](https://github.com/biohackrxiv/biohackrxiv.github.io/blob/guidelines/moderation_process.md)
 - [Paper template](https://github.com/biohackrxiv/submission-templates/blob/master/paper.md)

+Important for everone's contributions:
+- Name and affiliation to be filled in the [markdown report](./paper.md)
+- If you provide text for an annotation effort, please make sure to properly give attribution to the data sources used

 Expected content for mini-publication (taken from mailinglist):
 1. Description of problem
 2. Description of state-of-the-art